Bookstore

 No-Hassle Publishing: An Author’s Guide to Today’s Changing Industry

 Before you attempt to publish your book, please read mine.
-Learn all the basics of publishing today including: what you need to know before signing a contract, the difference between traditional and self-publishing, online and bookstore sales, FAQs, and more.
+Learn all the basics of publishing today including: what you need to know before signing a contract, the difference between traditional and independent publishing, online and bookstore sales, FAQs, and more.

 Click HERE for a sneak peek.